EnigmaCurry/blog.rymcg.tech/content/blog/pfsense/01-pfsense.md

 port, otherwise you should only create one PVID for single vlan allowed on that port.

+## Create DNS resolver Access Lists

+ * Click `Services`
+ * Click `DNS Resolver`
+ * Click on the `Access Lists` tab
+ * Click `Add` to create a new access list
+ * Enter the `Access List name`: `allow from local networks`
+ * Enter the networks:
+   * `192.168.0.0/16`
+   * `10.1.1.0/24`
+ * Click `Save`
+ * Click `Apply Changes`

+## Reboot pfsense

+After configuring all the interfaces, it is important to reboot pfsense to ensure everything is reconfigured properly.
+I have encountered a situation several times where the config *looked* right, but was not actually applied, and a reboot corrected it.
+When in doubt, reboot.

 ## Test the LAN

 Connect a client to the port on the switch that you tagged with the